Indoor Air Quality Testing Standards

-How to rate Indoor Air Quality?
+How To Rate Indoor Air Quality?

-Once indoor air quality assessment has been carried out and the parameters are measured, the results can be compared with the standards available.
+Once an indoor air quality assessment has been carried out and the parameters are measured, the results can be compared with the standards available.
 Once you compare the results you will get an idea about the level of indoor air pollution and accordingly your indoor air quality would be rated.

 For Ex; If the levels of Carbon Monoxide (CO) is under the permissible limits prescribed in the standards, but the levels of Total volatile organic compounds (TVOCs) is way above the permissible limit, then the quality of your indoor air would be rated as poor and recommendations would be provided to enhance the quality of your indoor air.

 Indoor air pollution has become a huge concern nowadays.
-Some diseases and disorders people are suffering from are a result from indoor air pollution.
-We spend most of the time indoors and thus to maintain good health and quality life, it becomes necessary to continuously monitor indoor air quality and to sustain its quality.
+Some diseases and disorders people are suffering from are a result of indoor air pollution.
+We spend most of the time indoors and thus to maintain good health and quality of life, it becomes necessary to continuously monitor indoor air quality and to sustain its quality.